 What if my child decides that Football is not his thing, will I get a refund?

 If you change your mind and pull out before the equipment is handed out a refund of the registration fee less $25 will be issued.
 After that the amounts change with time.
 After equipment is handed out the registration fee less $75 will be refunded.
 After one week of the main training camp your fee less $150 will be refunded.
 After two weeks the registration fee less $250 will be refunded and after three weeks there will be no refunds.
 A player will not be considered for refund until notice of withdrawal from the program is received in writing to the registrar and equipment is returned.

 Do you make cuts?

 Not for Atom, Peewee and Bantam divisions.
 Registration is on "first come, first served" basis, until the teams are full.
-Coaches at their discretion, may add players that will fill a specific need on the team, after the cap has been reached.
-The Midget team will make cuts to get down to the 45 player league maximum roster.
+Coaches at their discretion, may add players that will fill a specific need on the team, after the team cap has been reached.

 Does my child need to live in SW Edmonton to play with the Mustangs?

 No. Our boundaries have been within the City of Edmonton, and south of the river.
 That is now under review, and may expand to the entire city for this season, but that has not been finalized.